 Variety of Assets are Accepted

-Partnerships with professional advisors have been created to enable highly effective approaches to charitable giving and a wide variety of assets are accepted.
+Partnerships with professional advisors enable highly effective approaches to charitable giving and gifts of appreciated assets like stocks, real estate, artwork, jewelry, and even grain like soy, wheat or corn!

 Donating to the Community Foundation of Lorain County allows for the maximum tax advantage, for most gifts, under state and federal law.